Spice up holiday cookie plates with gingery shortbread

 Use a rubber spatula to mix in the flour, cornmeal, ginger, and lemon juice and zest.
 Spread the mixture into the prepared baking pan, leveling the top with the spatula.

-Prepare the icing by combining the confectioners sugar with a tablespoon of cream or half-and-half.
-If the icing is too thick to drizzle, add more cream or half-and-half, one tablespoon at a time, until it reaches a drizzling consistency.

 Place the shortbread pieces on a wire rack and use a whisk to drizzle the icing randomly over the pieces.
 Allow icing to harden before layering the shortbread pieces.
-They will keep in a tightly lidded container for up to 2 weeks.
+They will be kept in a tightly lidded container for up to two weeks.